build-on-aws/content/posts/practical-cloud-guide/were-moving-to-the-cloud-a-practical-guide-to-cloud-migration/index.md

 You’re a Senior System/Network/Database Administrator or a Systems Analyst or IT Director managing your company’s on premise IT resources.
 You’ve experimented with the cloud on your own time or taken an online course to get a certification, but you don’t have hands-on experience building cloud infrastructure or migrating applications to the cloud.

-*The Practical Cloud Guide for IT Professionals* is a hands-on learning journey to cloud engineering.
-The guide demonstrates how to migrate infrastructure and applications with step-by-step instructions for perfoming common infrastructure, networking, and administration tasks in the cloud.
+Luckily, you have *The Practical Cloud Guide for IT Professionals*: a hands-on learning journey to cloud engineering.
+This guide will demonstrate how to migrate infrastructure and applications with step-by-step instructions for perfoming common infrastructure, networking, and administration tasks in the cloud.
+Let's get started!

-## The road map to the cloud
+## The Road Map to the Cloud

 Introductions to cloud infrastructure often dive into the many components needed to deploy an application.
-The *Practical Guide* takes a different approach and begins with completing common tasks with managed services to reduce the cloud engineering learning curve.
+We're going to take a different approach with the *Practical Guide*, beginning by completing common tasks with managed services to reduce the cloud engineering learning curve.
 This first post will give you an overview of what's to come -- a step-by-step guide for migrating infra and apps to the cloud.
-Let's dive in.

 The learning journey is divided into three stages.

 ### Stage 1: Run in the Cloud

 The first stage is designed to rapidly onboard IT Pros to the cloud.
 The goal is to show how to apply your skills to the cloud using fully managed services while introducing the building blocks for more complex tasks.
 AWS Lightsail is the gateway to AWS.
-IT Pros can focus on accomplishing all five tasks with ready to run services and resources.
+IT Pros can focus on accomplishing all five tasks with ready-to-run services and resources.
 IT Pros will learn about AWS resources and the concepts behind them without having to build infrastructure by onboarding with AWS Lightsail.

 ### Stage 2: Build in the Cloud